New Build | Snagging Inspections - RPSA Accredited Professionals - You Deserve The Best!

 The Finished Floor Level (FFL) is the elevation of the completed floor surface, crucial for prevention of water ingress of moisture.

 - Action: Find the FFL on the drawing.
-Check this level against other spot elevations and gradients to ensure the building’s ground floor will be adequately.
+Check this level against other spot elevations and gradients to ensure the building’s floor levels are adequate.

 Step 6: Cross-Referencing Elements